archivesunleashed/docker-aut/coursework/lessonplan.md

 ### Step Two: Learning Spark Notebook

+Let's start a new notebook.
+Click the "new" button in the upper right, and then select the line beginning with `Scala [2.10.4]...`.
+Give it a fun name like "WARC Workshop."

 First, you need to load the warcbase jar.
 Paste this into the first command and press the play button.

 ```bash